-The foreign earned income exclusion can exclude almost $100,000 of income earned in a foreign country from United States income taxes plus either an exclusion or a deduction can be claimed for certain housing costs.
+The foreign earned income exclusion can exclude more than $100,000 of income earned in a foreign country from United States income taxes plus either an exclusion or a deduction can be claimed for certain housing costs.
 However, the income exclusion, which is adjusted for inflation, only applies to earnings from work, not to investment income — hence, the name foreign earned income:

 To claim the exclusion, the taxpayer must have a tax home in the foreign country and must satisfy either the foreign residence or physical presence test.
 US government employees may not claim any exclusion for government pay earned abroad.

 If foreign income is not excluded, then the taxpayer can either deduct the foreign tax paid or claim the foreign tax credit.
 Generally, the tax credit will yield greater tax savings.
-However, if the foreign income tax rate is high and the amount of foreign income to US income is small, then a deduction may be more advantageous.
+However, if the foreign income tax rate is high and the amount of foreign income to US income is small, then a deduction may be better.
 In any given tax year, the taxpayer must choose either to use the tax credit or take the deduction — it cannot do both in a single tax year.
 However, choosing to claim deductions will allow the taxpayer to carry back any unused credit from a future tax year.

 The applicable tax year for foreign earned income is the year in which the income is earned, not when it is received.
 If gross income exceeds the filing threshold for the filing status of the taxpayer, a US income tax return must be filed even if the taxpayer owes no taxes on the income.